 That is why it is crucial to incorporate your skills throughout the entire resume.

 Cheating the ATS is Impossible

-Just like nearly every system in the world, people will try to get around the rules put in place by an ATS.
+Like with nearly every system in the world, people will try to get around the rules and attempt to cheat an ATS.

-People try to circumvent the software to add the target keywords to their resume with white lettering – making them invisible to the computer but findable to an ATS via the code of a Word document.
-Sometimes the candidates copy the job description from the resume and paste it in white.
+Candidates try to circumvent the software by adding the target keywords to their resumes with white lettering – making them invisible to the naked eye.
+Or sometimes, they copy the job description from the resume and paste it with white letters.

-However, the ATS unveils these attempts.
-It also gives the recruiter all the lettering in black.
-Moreover, that tells the recruiter that the candidate is ready to cheat to get ahead.
+However, an ATS unveils these attempts since it gives the recruiter all the lettering in black.
+This shows the recruiter that the candidate is ready to cheat to get ahead.
 The chances are that the recruiter will disqualify this candidate’s resume.
-It is far better to work with the ATS than to try and cheat the system.
+Thus, it is far better to work with an ATS than try to cheat the system.